EO-College/cubes-and-clouds/CONTRIBUTING.md

 - **Fix Bugs:** Make a pull request with your fix.

 ## Acknowledgement
-We have the all-contributors bot installed, so that every contribution is acknowledged.
-If you want your contribution to be acknowledged
-**Comment on your Issue or Pull Request, asking the @all-contributors bot to add a contributor (likely yourself)**:
+We want every conrtibution to be acknwoledged.
+That's why we have the all-contributors bot installed.
+It allows you to acknowledge your own contributions and to appear in the CONTRIBUTORS.md.
+If you want your contribution to be acknowledged **Comment on your Issue or Pull Request, asking the @all-contributors bot to add a contributor (likely yourself)**:
 ```
 @all-contributors please add @<username> for <contributions>
 ```